 Jon Hershfield, MFT, is a psychotherapist who specializes in mindfulness-based cognitive behavioral therapy for obsessive-compulsive disorder (OCD) and related disorders and is licensed in the states of Maryland and California.
 He is founder of The OCD and Anxiety Center of Greater Baltimore in Hunt Valley, MD.
 Previous to entering fulltime private practice, Jon was associate director of the UCLA Pediatric OCD Intensive Outpatient Program at Resnick Neuropsychiatric Hospital.
 Jon is coauthor of The Mindfulness Workbook for OCD and author of When a Family Member Has OCD.
 Jon is a professional member of the International OCD Foundation, the Anxiety and Depression Association of America, and the Association for Cognitive and Behavioral Therapies.
 In addition to his clinical work, he is a professional contributor to multiple online OCD support groups and blogs regularly about OCD and its treatment.

-Laura Farrell is a 23 year old New School graduate who studied creative writing.
+Laura Farrell is a New School graduate who studied creative writing.
 She grew up outside of Philadelphia and first became interested in the recovery process while working with PTSD patients.
 Her passion grew as she struggled with her own mental health challenges and was so happy to become a part of OC87 Recovery Diaries.
 Laura loves making all types of creative work: writing, visual, singing, dancing among other things.

 PR & Social Media Assistant